rsantanna/genuvem/README.md

 input parameters, a table with search results and a simple interface showing the selected alignment.
 ](docs/images/zeppelin.png "Genuvem on Zeppelin")

-The cluster comes with a [Zeppelin](https://zeppelin.apache.org/) server ready to use.
+The Dataproc cluster comes with a [Zeppelin](https://zeppelin.apache.org/) server ready to use.
 Zeppelin provides an interactive notebook environment, similar to [Jupyter](https://jupyter.org/), which can be used to easily develop and execute Spark scripts.